 Peddling / Solicitation Policy

-Events which are violation of local, state, or federal law, Board of Trustees policy, or rules, regulations, and guidelines of the University, are prohibited.
+Events which are violation of local, state, or federal law, Board of Trustees policy, or rules regulations, and guidelines of the university are prohibited.

-An event that places an undue burden on campus facilities, interferes with the use of campus facilities by other persons, disrupts normal operations, infringes on the protected rights of others, and/or has as a principal goal to incite a riot or to disrupt other activities, may be denied the privilege of using the University facilities (or grounds) for solicitation and/or face disciplinary action.
+An event that places an undue burden on campus facilities, interferes with the use of campus facilities by other persons, disrupts normal operations, infringes on the protected rights of others, and/or has a principal goal to incite a riot or to disrupt other activities, may be denied the privilege of using the university facilities (or grounds) for solicitation and/or face disciplinary action.

 The university recognizes the value of charitable organizations and encourages students to be active participants in organizations that support or contribute to the mission of the university.

 Non-university groups or individuals are prohibited from engaging in any form of solicitation on university premise except by invitation of, or sponsorship by the university.